tinyels/the_roost/README.md

 CoderDojo Html training material

-commits indicate iterative steps of adding bootstrap enhancements to pages:

-Step 0 base html with images and text from wikipedia step 1 add one simple css class to reduce cut and paste (class named small) step 2 add bootstrap and jquery meta tags (show changes to layout) step 3 make images circular on index (add class named img-circle to images) step 4 put images in rows (each row in a div.class and add .span6 to li's) step 5  add hero-unit (not centered!) step 6 add container (breaks rows, so switch to span4 and thumbnail, add more complicated layout to each li) step 7 add nav bar to both step 8 add layout to buckeye step 9 added layout   (row-fluid, span) step 10 final touches (table and polaroid)
+step 0: base html with images and text from wikipedia

+step 1: create .small and use instead of inline styles

+step 2: add bootstrap to both pages

+step 3: use bootstrap css classes img-circle and img-polaroid

+step 4: add rows to index.html

+step 5: add hero-unit

+step 6: add container to center (breaks rows)

+step 6.5: add more complicated layout to each li to fix rows

+step 7: add nav bar

+step 8: add layout to buckeye

+step 9: add nav pill

+step 10: added styles to table